Matt12333/Market-Moods_Public-Sentiment-Project/README.md

 ---
 <h2>Project Overview</h2>

 This is my Digital Futures Capstone Project.
-Having an interest in the financial markets, I had always heard that how you should never follow the crowd when trading/investing.
-This prompted myself to use Natural Language Processing to discover if this was accurate or not.
+Having an interest in the financial markets, I have always heard that you should never follow the crowd when trading/investing.
+This prompted myself to use Natural Language Processing and APIs to discover if this was accurate or not.
 The final outputs of the code files are the:
 - Sentiment of the week
 - % Change in Price for the Selected Week